tsavolion/number-fibs.github.io/_posts/2016-12-08-On_Gerrymandering.md

 Let's explain this.
 Nearly 6 million Pennsylvanians cast their vote on Monday November 7th, 2016, and Donald Trump only beat Hillary by 100,000 votes.

-This plot shows County by County how Trump and Clinton performed.
-One pattern that can be observed here is that Hillary Clinton performed far better than Donald Trump in counties with lager populations but the left side of the plot, where the less populated Counties are, Trump consistently did better than Hillary but by a smaller margin.
+This plot shows county by county how Trump and Clinton performed.
+One pattern that can be observed here is that Hillary Clinton performed far better than Donald Trump in counties with larger populations but the left side of the plot, where the less populated Counties are, Trump consistently did better than Hillary but by a smaller margin.